laurenw20/ToTheStars/README.md

 <ul>
 <li>RHYS ARRIVES TO SAVE THE DAY</li>
 </ul>
-<li>"Feyre."
-"Are you running low on food here?"</li>
-<ul>he notices that she's extremely skinny. then calls Tamlin out on his bad boyfriending</ul>
 <li>"I killed them."</li>
 <ul>
-<li> Feyre's sparring with Cass, and starts reliving Under the Mountain, and it's so sad becasue she carries the guilt of their deaths forever.</li>
+<li> Feyre's sparring with Cass, and starts reliving Under the Mountain, and it's so sad becasue she carries the guilt of their deaths forever.
+Cassian just gets it.
+He lets her keep punching.</li>
 </ul>
 </ul>
 <h3> These moments either broke my heart, or made it whole again.</h3>